- Movement of Children and Families

 At any stage in the process of working with children and their families, the parents and/or the child/children may move from one household to another, with a change of address possibly to another local authority area.

 The move may be planned and relevant information shared in advance with the professionals and workers involved with the family and child/children.

 In some circumstances, however, the move may take place in haste and as an attempt to avoid the involvement of professionals and agencies.
 In such circumstances, the agencies involved must assess the impact of the change in circumstances on the child/children.

-Where children move to a new address - either within the same local authority area or to a new area - and there are concerns about the welfare of the children such that it is considered that a Section 47 Enquiry is required, the local authority for the last known address must make every effort to locate the children and complete the Section 47 Enquiry.
-The child's move may be temporary or permanent.
-If the parent is not prepared to give information or take advice, the receiving authority should assume the move is permanent and act accordingly.
+Where children move to a new address - either within the same local authority area or to a new area - and there are concerns about the welfare of the children such that it is considered that a Section 47 Enquiry is required, the local authority for the last known address must make every effort to locate the children and complete the s 47 enquiry.

 Professionals in all agencies should be alert to the possibility that a child or family who has moved may not be in receipt of universal services.
-Professionals should engage with the family in order to link them into local universal services in the new area, e.g:
+Professionals should engage with the family in order to link them into local universal services, e.g:

 - Ensure that all forenames and surnames used by the family are provided, and clarification is obtained about the correct spelling;